Time-cost-error trade-off relation in thermodynamics: The third law and beyond: Results

 where $\lambda$ represents the smallest eigenvalues of the initial state $\varrho_0$ of the composite system, and $\Psi$ is the inverse function of $\psi(x)$ defined over $[0,+\infty]$ as

-Note that both $\Psi$ and $\psi$ are monotonically increasing functions, and a simple lower bound for $\psi(x)$ can be derived (see Proposition \ref{prop3} in Appendix \ref{app:useful.ines} for details).
-Since $\Psi(x)\simeq x$ for $x\gg 1$, the cost $\mca{C}$ is proportional to $\lambda^{-1}\overline{\Sigma}$, where $\overline{\Sigma}\coloneqq\tau^{-1}\Sigma_\tau$ is the time-average entropy production.
-It is worth noting that the kinetic contribution, such as the coupling strength between the system and the reservoir, is implicitly accounted for in the cost defined in Eq.~\eqref{eq:nonMarkov.cost}.
-One explanation for this statement is that the increase in correlation between the system and the reservoir strongly depends on the coupling strength.
+Note that both $\Psi$ and $\psi$ are monotonically increasing functions, and a simple lower bound for $\psi(x)$ can be derived (see Proposition \ref{prop3} in Appendix \ref{app:useful.ines} for the proof):

+Since $\Psi(x)\approx x$ for $x\gg 1$, the cost $\mca{C}$ is proportional to $\lambda^{-1}\overline{\Sigma}$, where $\overline{\Sigma}\coloneqq\tau^{-1}\Sigma_\tau$ is the time-averaged entropy production.
+It is worth noting that, although the definition of cost differs from that in the Markovian case, it essentially captures both thermodynamic and kinetic contributions.
+Specifically, the kinetic aspect, such as the coupling strength between the system and the reservoir, is implicitly incorporated into the cost defined in Eq.~\eqref{eq:nonMarkov.cost} through $\Sigma_\tau$.
+This is justified by the fact that the magnitude of $\Sigma_\tau$, which characterizes the correlation between the system and the reservoir as in Eq.~\eqref{eq:ent.prod.nonM}, is strongly dependent on the coupling strength.

 We consider the task of reducing the smallest eigenvalue of an initial mixed state $\varrho_S$ of the system (or equivalently decreasing its rank to below $d$).
 Previous studies showed that it is impossible to accomplish the exact reduction of the rank \cite{Wu.2013.SR,Ticozzi.2014.SR,Reeb.2014.NJP}.
 It is thus appropriate to investigate the achievable error $\varepsilon_t\coloneqq-[\ln\lambda_S(t)]^{-1}$, where $\lambda_S(t)$ denotes the smallest eigenvalue of the system's density matrix $\varrho_S(t)$.
-With the definition of the error and the cost \eqref{eq:nonMarkov.cost}, we can derive the trade-off relation \eqref{eq:main.res}, which can be expressed in the following form:
+With the definition of this error and the cost \eqref{eq:nonMarkov.cost}, we can derive the trade-off relation \eqref{eq:main.res}, which can be expressed in the following form:

 whose proof is presented in Appendix \ref{app:proof.quantum.gen}.
 Crucially, this relation indicates that dissipation is unavoidable in order to decrease the smallest eigenvalue.